Why 2 World Trade Center is not Built as of September 2025

 On September 5, 2024, the Real Deal reported that American Express is in exclusive negotiations to either:

-This article was published in September 2024, indicating that a decision could come as soon as that month.
-However, as of February 26, 2025, a final decision has not been announced yet.
+This article was published in September 2024, suggesting that a decision could be made as soon as that month.
+However, as of (current date), a final decision has not been announced yet.

-American Express is not in a rush to move out of its current location and has an option on the table to stay put and renovate it.
-We can only hope they decide to move across the street into a brand new space, which they have priority in determining its final look and impact on the site and surrounding neighborhood.
+American Express is not in a hurry to relocate from its current location.
+It has an option on the table to stay put and renovate it.
+We can only hope they decide to move across the street into a brand-new space, where they will have priority in determining its final look and impact on the site and surrounding neighborhood.

 Final Thoughts